lehnerpat/react-typescript-revealjs-starter/README.md

-# react-typescript-jsless-static-site-generator-starter
+# react-typescript-revealjs-starter

-A starter for using [React](https://reactjs.org/) + [TypeScript](https://www.typescriptlang.org/) + [Node](https://nodejs.org/en/) to generate a static site -- without runtime dependencies on React or any JS!
+A starter for using [React](https://reactjs.org/) + [TypeScript](https://www.typescriptlang.org/) + [Node](https://nodejs.org/en/) to create a [Reveal.js](https://revealjs.com/) presentation -- without runtime dependencies on React!

+This is based on [react-typescript-jsless-static-site-generator-starter](https://gitlab.com/lehnerpat/react-typescript-jsless-static-site-generator-starter).

 ## Prerequisites